ScottFeichter/node-essentials-scott/assignments/assignment8-authentication.md

 **There are a number of subtleties here.
 Pay close attention.**

 We need to set the cookie at logon time, to establish the session.
 So, we create a signed JWT cookie.
 The payload must contain the user.id, because we'll need to know who the user is on subsequent requests.
 If it's in the cookie, we have the information we need.
 We also put the csrfToken in the cookie.
 We use a cryptographically random string.
-We need the csrfToken in the cookie to protect against CSRF attack.
+We need the csrfToken in the cookie to protect against CSRF attacks.
 In the code above, we put in the user's name, which is not really necessary.
 You could put other stuff in too, but a cookie should be kept small.
 We set the JWT to expire in one hour.
 As this back end is going to be at a different URL than the front end, the cookie is a cross-site cookie.
 Browsers like Chrome discard cross site cookies unless the domain is set to match the domain of the back end, the secure flag is set, and the SameSite flag is set to "None".
 We don't want JavaScript on the browser side to be able to see this cookie, so it has the HttpOnly flag.
 The cookie expires when the JWT does, after one hour.
 We sign the cookie with the secret.
 That won't work until you set the JWT_SECRET in the .env:

 JWT_SECRET=yLVNRLD35rNgnswAjyxxokZpdnUOqhlB